maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

 #### Task 4: Gemfile

-With every new application Rails generates a Gemfile with a lot of commented out lines.
-You don't need all of these comments, they take up a lot of space and clutter things up.
-For our [Gemfile][] we will start with Michael Hartl's "[Ruby on Rails Tutorial][RoR Tutorial]" Gemfile example and add a few additional gems we will use like Compass:

-      # Compass specific gems.
-      gem 'compass-rails'
-      gem 'oily_png'
-      gem 'susy'

-Or some better error testing gems, which you may uncomment if you plan to use them:
+Our starter code [Gemfile][] includes better error testing gems, which you may uncomment if you plan to use them:

       # http://railscasts.com/episodes/402-better-errors-railspanel
       # gem 'better_errors'
       # gem 'binding_of_caller'
       # gem 'meta_request'

-After replacing the default Gemfile with the one found in the cloned starter code, bundle install these gems.

-IMPORTANT: Michael Hartl [recommends][] using the following flag on your first bundle:
+Install these gems:

     $ bundle install --without production

-Doing so installs your Gemfile gems, but prevents the installation of the production gems.
+IMPORTANT: Michael Hartl [recommends][] using the '--without production' flag on your first bundle.
+Doing so installs your Gemfile gems, but prevents the installation of production gems.
 You only have to do this once.

 Commit your changes.